© Andrey Cherkasov | Dreamstime.com

 - Vitamin E: An antioxidant that can help repair damaged scalp tissue.
 Important to utilizing selenium.

 - Zinc: Important in tissue repair, including your scalp.
 A deficiency of zinc can cause a dry scalp and hair loss.
 Deficiencies of vitamin A can cause a zinc deficiency.

-As you can see, it would be easy to spend big money on all these hair-vitamins supplements each month, and chances are good you don’t need them all.
+As you can gather, it would be easy to spend big money on all these hair-vitamins supplements each month, but chances are good you don’t need them all.